ocervell/slo-generator-dashboard/README.md

 ```

 ## Frontend
-SLO Generator Dashboard frontend is written in VueJS 3 for the UI framework,
+SLO Generator UI frontend is written in VueJS 3 for the UI framework,
 and Tailwind CSS for the HTML / CSS styling.

 ### Project setup

 ### Compiles and hot-reloads for development
 ```
+cd frontend/
 npm run serve
 ```

 ### Compiles and minifies for production
 ```
+cd frontend/
 npm run build
 ```